aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### Does Amazon Chime SDK support recording functionality?

-No. Currently the Amazon Chime SDK does not support meeting recording out of the box.
-However, we have published a [blog post](https://aws.amazon.com/blogs/business-productivity/how-to-enable-client-side-recording-using-the-amazon-chime-sdk/) and a [demo](https://github.com/aws-samples/amazon-chime-sdk-recording-demo) demonstrating how to enable client-side recording using the Amazon Chime SDK.
+Yes.
+You can [record to Amazon S3 using media capture pipelines](https://docs.aws.amazon.com/chime/latest/dg/media-capture.html), or capture from a web browser.
+[This blog post](https://aws.amazon.com/blogs/business-productivity/how-to-enable-client-side-recording-using-the-amazon-chime-sdk/) and [demo](https://github.com/aws-samples/amazon-chime-sdk-recording-demo) show how to enable client-side recording.

 ## Debugging

 ### How can I get Amazon Chime SDK logs for debugging?

-Applications can get logs from Chime SDK by passing instances of Logger when instantiating [the MeetingSession object](https://github.com/aws/amazon-chime-sdk-js/blob/master/src/meetingsession/MeetingSession.ts#L14).
+Applications can get logs from Chime SDK by passing instances of `Logger` when instantiating [the MeetingSession object](https://github.com/aws/amazon-chime-sdk-js/blob/master/src/meetingsession/MeetingSession.ts#L14).
 Amazon Chime SDK has some default implementations of logger that your application can use, such as [ConsoleLogger](https://github.com/aws/amazon-chime-sdk-js/blob/8e5802c04031ac62a2c5c5fe75af5bb4ffbf12d0/src/logger/ConsoleLogger.ts) which logs into the browser console, [MeetingSessionPOSTLogger](https://github.com/aws/amazon-chime-sdk-js/blob/8e5802c04031ac62a2c5c5fe75af5bb4ffbf12d0/src/logger/MeetingSessionPOSTLogger.ts) which logs in [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) and [MultiLogger](https://github.com/aws/amazon-chime-sdk-js/blob/8e5802c04031ac62a2c5c5fe75af5bb4ffbf12d0/src/logger/MultiLogger.ts) which logs in multiple destinations.

 ### How do I file an issue for the Amazon Chime SDK for JavaScript?